4dn-dcic/tibanna/docs/installation.rst

 Deploying Tibanna Unicorn to AWS
 --------------------------------

+*Note: You have to have admin permission to deploy unicorn to AWS and add user to a tibanna permission group*

 If you're using a forked Tibanna repo or want to use a specific branch, set the following variables as well before deployment.
 They will be used by the EC2 (VM) instances to grab the right scripts from the `awsf` directory of the right tibanna repo/branch.
 If you're using default (``4dn-dcic/tibanna``, ``master``), no need to set these variables.

 ::